 Promacta uses

-The Food and Drug Administration (FDA) has approved Promacta to treat these conditions:
+The Food and Drug Administration (FDA) has approved Promacta to treat these conditions in certain situations:

 Dexamethasone uses

 Dexamethasone is used off-label for the treatment of ITP.
-(Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.)
+Off-label use is when a drug that is approved to treat one condition is used to treat a different condition.

 Drug forms and administration

-Promacta comes in two forms.
+Promacta comes in two forms, either of which you take once per day.
 One is a tablet that you swallow.
-The other is a packet of powder that you’ll mix with water to create a suspension (liquid).
-The suspension is to be used with an oral syringe.
+The other is a powder that you mix with water to create a suspension (liquid).
+You take the suspension using an oral syringe.

 The forms of dexamethasone that are usually used to treat thrombocytopenia are a tablet or liquid solution that you swallow.
-You’ll take these forms of dexamethasone once a day.
-An injectable form is also available that a healthcare provider would need to give you.
+You’ll take either of these forms of dexamethasone once per day.
+An injectable form is also available that a healthcare professional would need to give you.

 Side effects and risks